-Dorothea Bennett, Department of Anatomy, Room A-223, Medical College
+Field Representative: Dorothea Bennett, Department of Anatomy, Room A-223, Medical College.

-Academic and research training is available chiefly in the following areas: cytogenetics, developmental genetics, human blochemical genetics, human somatic cell genetics, immunogenetics, microbial genetics, and nucleic acid biochemistry.
-The faculty includes members of the preclinical and clinical departments of the Medical College and faculty members of the Sloan-Kettering Division; a unique opportunity for integrating the study of genetics with other biological and medical interests is thus provided.
+Academic and research training is available chiefly in the following areas: cytogenetics, human biochemical genetics, human somatic cell genetics, immunogenetics, and nucleic acid chemistry.
+The Faculty includes members of the preclinical and clinical departments of the Medical College and staff members of the Sloan-Kettering Division; a unique opportunity for integrating the study of genetics with other biological and medical interests is thus provided.
 Within broad limits each student pursues his own program according to his particular interests.

-The usual prerequisites for admission to graduate study for an advanced degree in genetics are: undergraduate work in chemistry or biology, and courses in general genetics, general chemistry, organic chemistry, general biology, general physics, and mathematics through calculus.
-Applicants are required to present Graduate Record Examinations scores in the Aptitude Tests and in the Advanced Test in Chemistry or Biology.
+The usual prerequisites for admission to graduate study for an advanced degree in genetics are: undergraduate work in chemistry or biology, and courses in general chemistry, organic chemistry, general biology, general physics, and mathematics through calculus.
+Applicants may be required to present Graduate Record Examinations scores in the Aptitude Tests and in the Advanced Test in Chemistry or Biology.

-Courses generally required of genetics majors are those numbered 1 through 3 below, and General Biochemistry and Microscopic Anatomy given by the Fields of Biochemistry and of Biological Structure and Cell Biology, respectively.
-Other courses appropriate for students in genetics include those numbered 4 through 6 and Molecular Genetics and Advanced Virology offered by the Biochemistry Unit of the Sloan-Kettering Division and by the Field of Microbiology, respectively.
+Courses generally required of genetics majors are those numbered 1 through 3 below, and General Biochemistry and Microscopic Anatomy and Development given by the Fields of Biochemistry and of Biological Structure and Cell Biology, respectively.
+Other courses appropriate for students in genetics include those numbered 4 through 8 and Molecular Genetics and Advanced Virology offered by the Biochemistry Unit of the Sloan-Kettering Division and by the Field of Microbiology, respectively.